 What goes into Voice Feminization?

-We use a fusion of techniques in our voice training: techniques developed by speech language pathologists such as Kathe Perez, voice training techniques from classical singing, Alexander Technique, and exercise science.
-During voice feminization training, our instructors will work with you on these elements:
+We use a fusion of voice feminization techniques to help you get the most out of your training.
+In particular, we take influence from speech language pathologists such as Kathe Perez, classical singing technique, the Alexander Technique and exercise science.
+For voice feminization training, our instructors will work with you on these elements: